escabe/org.escabe.lidl/README.md

 # Lidl X-Mas Lights ZigBee
-Adds support for Lidl X-Mas Lights ZigBee.
+Adds support for selected Lidl Zigbee devices.

 ## Disclaimer
 This App is provided "as is", without warranty of any kind.
 I developed this entirely for own use and according to my